Joan Milke Flores

 Joan Milke Flores (May 9, 1936 – December 19, 2020) was an American politician, who served as a member of the Los Angeles City Council for the 15th district from 1981 to 1993.
 A member of the Republican Party in a largely Democratic body, she also served as the first freshman president pro tem in half a century.
-Milke Flores ran for California Secretary of State in 1990 and for a U.S. House seat in 1992.
+Milke Flores ran for California Secretary of State in 1990 and for a United States House of Representatives.
+House seat in 1992.

 Early life and education

 Joan Milke was born May 9, 1936, in Sheboygan Falls, Wisconsin, into a family with German and French ancestry.
 Her father, a welder and machinist, or, as she described him, a jack of all trades, brought the family to Los Angeles when Joan was eight, and they settled in Highland Park, where Joan attended Luther Burbank Junior High School and Franklin High School.
 Joan had three sisters and a brother.